Support for the screen industry in Queensland

 Phone: +61 7 3248 0500

-Note: Screen Queensland is unable to provide contacts or assess projects outside of the official application process.
+Note: Screen Queensland is unable to provide industry contacts or assess projects outside of the official application process.